edporras/edn_turbo/README.md

 Known problems
 ==============
-As of v0.2.1:
+v0.2.2:

-- Need to check handling of discards at the root level.
-Discards within containers looks to work 100% as far as I know.
+- Need to emulate EDN::Reader.each